 1. Love yourself first

-I’m sorry to disappoint you, but if you don’t love yourself, your partner can’t help you with that.
-On the contrary, they’ll reflect your lack of self-love and self-confidence to you.
+If you don’t love yourself, your partner can’t help you with that.
+On the contrary, they’ll reflect your lack of self-love and self-confidence.

 Many people go into relationships for the wrong reasons.
 They feel lonely, and they want someone to appreciate them because they don’t appreciate themselves.
 But as long as you want your partner to make you feel good about yourself, you push them away, and you’re even further from loving yourself.